Postdoctoral Research Fellow, Applied Economics and Statistics

-Laura Paul is a postdoctoral researcher at the Center for Experimental and Applied Economics at the University of Delaware.
+Laura Paul is a postdoctoral research fellow at the Center for Experimental and Applied Economics at the University of Delaware.
 Her research employs experimental and behavioral economics to investigate agricultural and environmental issues.
 Current projects study the design of policy to reduce non-point source pollution and include a randomized controlled trial on voluntary conservation programs.
 Her dissertation work identified hurdles to widespread adoption of drought tolerant maize in East Africa, despite its potential to increase household resilience.
 Paul received her Ph.D. in the Department of Agricultural and Resource Economics from the University of California, Davis, and her M.A. in Economics from Duke University.

 I consider questions of how farmers make decisions in the face of risk, and what tools are available to best mitigate those risks.
 My research contributes to the literature on technology adoption to increase food security and income stability.
 Risk-mitigating technologies are important for farmers around the world who face uncertainty on many fronts.
 In my job market paper, I focus on drought risk in East Africa and an agricultural technology with stochastic advantages: Drought-Tolerant Maize.
 In the future, I will address how environmental uncertainty and the heterogeneous risks of transportation and storage shapes investment decisions among crop choice and agricultural practices.